- Location: New Hampshire

 Before you submit your custom-built car for inspection be sure the official inspection station is familiar with rules specific to custom-built cars.
-For example, the rear view can be blocked if you have outside mirrors giving you 200 feet of view behind the vehicle.

 Other safety sensitive criteria remain the same as modern manufacturer cars: horns, brakes, transmissions.
 The exhaust requirements are slightly different because exhaust systems can be creative on custom-built cars.
 Bottom line―they must exhaust safely outside the vehicle and they can't be overly loud.

 Emissions compliance is also required, though without an On-Board Diagnostics System the inspection may be visual only.

 Custom-built vehicles, if designed and assembled carefully, can be safe for New Hampshire highways.
 If you have any questions about inspecting, titling, or registering your custom-built car, check with your town clerk first.
 Many of the forms you'll need are available at your local town office.Other Topics in This Section